 The inventory has a tremendous impact on productivity and is a very good indicator of what is happening in the manufacturing chain.
 It acts as a buffer between the unreliable machines and allows other machines in the chain to continue working, while one is down for repair.
-If there is no inventory buffer at all, it means that when a single machine fails all other in the chain will have to stop working as well.
+If there is no inventory buffer at all, it means that when a single machine fails all others in the chain will have to stop working as well.
 However, having inventory costs money and space.
 The higher productivity levels can be achieved with infinite buffer sizes, however, this is unpractical.
 Nevertheless, placing strategic inventory buffers of various sizes could have a tremendous impact on the productivity of the chain.

 I cannot cover in detail all the whole course in this article.
 However, I can say that the course does an excellent introduction on how to design systems to maximize rate and minimize cost.
 If one is to apply those principles in the real world, having correct and up-to-date information from the production floor will be extremely useful.
 This explains all the talk about getting and analyzing data from the production floor in the last few years.
-For example, if one has an Overall Equipment Efficiency (OEE), Track and Trace or SCADA system in place, such as Ignition, he could then use the gathered information to optimize the manufacturing system.
+For example, if one has an Overall Equipment Efficiency (OEE), Track and Trace, or SCADA system in place, such as Ignition, he could then use the gathered information to optimize the manufacturing system.
 Furthermore, the data could be used to create simulations.
-It is far cheaper and faster first to play around with simulations before committing huge amounts of time, labour and money in real-life projects.
+It is far cheaper and faster first to play around with simulations before committing huge amounts of time, labor and money in real-life projects.

 We have also successfully applied the knowledge in a project of ours: Robot Palletizing Optimization.
 We identified the bottleneck, examine it, and eventually improved its performance significantly.
 The introduction of a buffer had a huge effect on the rate – we improved it by more than 75%!